 Arts with/for/by Young People

-TNA represents and promotes Australia in the ASSITEJ global network and facilitates international and national opportunities for our sector.
+TNA is the Australian organisation responsible for convening, supporting, and developing the performance with/for/by young people sector.
+It also represents and promotes Australia in the ASSITEJ global network and facilitates international and national opportunities for our sector.

 TNA PLAYS THE ROLE OF ‘ASSITEJ AUSTRALIA’